ENLISTED MILITARY MEMBER HAS COURT-MARTIAL CASE DROPPED

 The defense then submitted a request that the court-martial case be dropped, and the case be handled through administrative action instead.
 That request was denied by the government.
 In the meantime, as the case proceeded toward trial, the defense raised legal issues through pretrial motions and disputed factual issues.
 Based on these issues, the defense asked for reconsideration of the request that the court-martial case be dropped in favor of administrative action, and that reconsideration request was approved by the government.
 The court-martial case was dropped in favor of handling the case administratively.

 As a result, a case that began at the most serious level of potential court-martial ended with no court-martial at all.
 If there had been a court-martial trial and conviction, the client would have had a criminal record and would face a sentence that could include jail time and a punitive discharge.
-Instead, he avoided the lifelong challenges associated with such a negative court outcome.
+Instead, he avoided the lifelong challenges associated with such a negative court outcome, thanks to the expert guidance of a skilled court martial lawyer.

 While this military court-martial case was successfully defended, it is important to understand that every case has different facts, and success in previous cases does not guarantee success in any particular future case.
 No military lawyer or civilian defense lawyer, including those who specialize in military law, can guarantee the outcome of any military trial or case.